Aliases for SARNP Gene

 GeneCards Summary for SARNP Gene

 SARNP (SAP Domain Containing Ribonucleoprotein) is a Protein Coding gene.
-Diseases associated with SARNP include Hepatocellular Carcinoma.
 Among its related pathways are Cleavage of Growing Transcript in the Termination Region and Transport of Mature Transcript to Cytoplasm.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding.

 UniProtKB/Swiss-Prot for SARNP Gene